sBuiltaJr/imageGenSD/README.md

 Note: All command require a user to have at least slash command privileges.

+`/about`

+- Gives basic bot information.

+Displays some basic information about the bot, including an invite link.

 `assignkeygen {tier}`

 - Assign at least one Character Profile to Key Generation work.